1934–35 NHL season: Playoff bracket

+The top three teams in each division qualified for the playoffs.
+The two division winners met in a best-of-five Stanley Cup semifinal series.
+The divisional second-place teams and third-place teams played off in a two-game total-goals series to determine the participants for the other two-game total-goals semifinal series.
+The semifinal winners then played in a best-of-five Stanley Cup Finals.

 Quarterfinals

 (A2) Chicago Black Hawks vs. (C2) Montreal Maroons

 Chicago coach Clem Loughlin said that the team who won the series very likely would win the Stanley Cup.
 Neither team scored after two regulation games.
 In the overtime, Maroons forward Dave Trottier was cut and retired for stitches.
 He had hardly arrived in the dressing room when Baldy Northcott scored the goal that won the series for the Maroons.

 (A3) New York Rangers vs. (C3) Montreal Canadiens

 Semifinals

 Toronto's goaltender George Hainsworth got hot and eliminated the Bruins, while the Rangers outlasted the Montreal Canadiens on Bill Cook's goal in the deciding game.
 He had been knocked goofy by the Canadiens Nels Crutchfield, but was not too groggy to win the series for the Rangers.